 Steve stayed for a couple of days afterward to help me haul more loads to the disposal center and demo parts of the barn: knock out a wall, bang apart old workbenches, clear out the rat’s nest of wiring.
 I was relieved to have his contractor skills around, and Ryan enjoyed spending time with his uncle and helping him out.

 Inside the house, I pulled three shelves of books from my dad’s office and put them in boxes to donate.
-I checked the titles as the books came down, a brief history of my dad’s interests in life: fitness (Sea Kayaking), nature (Ravensong: A Natural and Fabulous History of Ravens and Crows), and self-improvement (6 Minutes a Day to Perfect Spelling).
-There were plenty of Native American titles: The Gospel of the Redman, The Cherokees Past and Present, The Cherokee Full Circle: A Practical Guide to Sacred Ceremonies and Traditions, Arts and Crafts of the Cherokee, Spiritual Wisdom of the Native Americans, The Education of Little Tree, Bury My Heart at Wounded Knee.
-I found a couple of surf books I’d worked on and given him.
-He had a Korean War book— Colder than Hell: A Marine Rifle Company at Chosin Reservoir—and several issues of the Marine magazine Leatherneck that dated from the period when he’d told his story about walking seventy miles for his brothers in Charlie Company.
+I checked the titles as the books came down, a brief history of my dad’s interests in life: fitness, nature, self-improvement, and lots of Native American material.
+I found a Korean War book— Colder than Hell: A Marine Rifle Company at Chosin Reservoir—and several issues of the Marine magazine Leatherneck that dated from the period when my dad had told his story about walking seventy miles for his brothers in Charlie Company.
 The magazines gave background information on the Korean War and the “frozen Chosin.”

-I paused in my work and leafed through the material.
+I paused in my work and leafed through the issues.

 One article in particular described the heroism of Corporal “Ronnie” Reininger at the Chosin Reservoir in December of 1950.
 He’d been a part of Charlie Company, an Infantry Battalion.
 “Where we could find an outcropping,” Reininger recounted in the article, “we fired from behind it.
 Where there was no natural cover, we stacked frozen Chinese corpses and used them for protection.”
 Reininger had been sent to Japan to recover from injuries and frostbite.
 A lot of his experiences corresponded to details my dad had mentioned for his own story in “A Long Walk Home.”